Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

 Lara Lütke-Spatz works at the Munich University of Applied Sciences and is Managing Director of the Hochschule & Nachhaltigkeit Bayern Network.
 Here, Lara coordinates and connects university and societal actors on topics related to sustainability and sustainable transformation.
-Her expertise lies in the fields of Education for Sustainable Development (ESD), university governance towards sustainability and sustainability leadership.
+Her expertise lies in the fields of Education for Sustainable Development (ESD), university governance towards sustainability, and sustainability leadership.

 Miranda Schreurs is Professor of Environmental and Climate Policy at the Technical University of Munich.
-Her research focuses on a wide range of issues relating to sustainable environmental, climate and energy policies.
+Her research focuses on a wide range of issues relating to sustainable environmental, climate, and energy policies.
 Miranda is, inter alia, Deputy Chair of the European Environment and Sustainable Development Advisory Council and Co-Chair of the Bundestag Commission on the Storage of Highly Radioactive Waste.
 At TUM, she heads the Sustainability Task Force.

 Roundtable discussion